aota/deepfreezefest.ca/participate.md

 # Participate
 Get outside and have a fantastic time!

-## Artisan Market & Art Gallery
+## Art Galleries & Artisan Market

 **Submission/Application deadline is November 30, 2015**

-Deep Freeze 2016 includes a juried art exhibition in the Nina Haggerty Centre for the Arts (Stollery Gallery), as well as an Artisan Market featuring local fine craft. <!--in St. Faith’s Church just off 118 Ave and 93 Street.-->
+Festival-goers can enjoy the Gallery Sale and Artisan Market where artworks from over 50 visual and fine craft artists will be showcased and sold.
+Visit the Deep Freeze Festival Gallery at the Nina Haggerty Centre for the Arts (Stollery Gallery) at 9225–118 Avenue, and view winter-inspired artwork by local Ukrainian and Francophone artists in the Carrot Arts Coffeehouse at 9351-118 Avenue.

 For Art Gallery inquiries please email: deepfreezegallery@gmail.com